omeka/omeka-s-enduser/docs/sites/site_settings.md

 ## Restrict browse to attached items
 A checkbox.
 If checked, the Browse functions of your site will only show items which have been added to a page block.
 If unchecked, browse pages and blocks on your site will include all items in the Item Pool.

+## Results per page
+Set the number of results per page on browse pages by entering a number.
+If left blank, the site will use the default from the [global settings](../admin/settings).

+Depending on the [site theme](../sites/site_theme), you may want to make this a multiple of 4 for a more elegant display.

+Note that using very large numbers (50, 75, 100) may cause browse pages to load slowly.

 ## Attachment link type
 Sets the target of links from attachments you add to [site page blocks](../sites/site_pages.md#editing-pages) (for example, in an [item showcase](../sites/site_pages.md#item-showcase).
 It offers a dropdown with the following options: